Get Ready for an Excellent MOOC Experience

 Be on the lookout for the green check mark.

-To earn a certificate of completion, you need to complete all content in the course (except for optional activities).
-In the table of contents inside the course, a green check mark will display when you've completed an item.
+To earn a certificate of completion, you need to complete all content in the course (except for optional activities like stretch exercises).
+In the course table of contents, a green check mark will display after you complete each item.

 If you don't see a green check mark next to an item, take action and complete it before the course closing date.
 Your hard work should be rewarded with a certificate, and we can't extend course access after the closing date.